Eritrea closes border crossings to Ethiopian travelers

-ADDIS ABABA, Ethiopia (AP) — An Ethiopian official says Eritrea has partially closed two border crossings that opened this year after the former rivals made peace and restored relations.
+ADDIS ABABA, Ethiopia (AP) — Eritrea has partially closed two border crossings with Ethiopia that opened this year after the former East African rivals made peace and restored relations, an Ethiopian official said Friday.

-Thousands of people have crossed the border that was closed for two decades.
+Thousands of people have crossed the border that had been closed for two decades, with traders pursuing brisk business and families reuniting after years apart.
+The crossings opened with fanfare in September as both countries said they would remove their troops.

-Spokeswoman Liya Kassa with Ethiopia’s northern Tigray region tells The Associated Press it is not clear why Eritrea closed the crossings to Ethiopians.
-She says Eritreans are still crossing freely.
+It was not clear why Eritrea closed the crossings to Ethiopians, spokeswoman Liya Kassa with Ethiopia’s northern Tigray region told The Associated Press.
+She said Eritreans were still crossing freely.

-Liya says the Zalambessa and Rama crossings were closed as of Wednesday and preliminary information “indicates it was closed from the Eritrean side.”
+The Zalambessa and Rama crossings were closed as of Wednesday morning and preliminary information “indicates it was closed from the Eritrean side,” she said.

 Most Read Nation & World Stories